kontena/kontena/docs/using-kontena/nodes.md

 #### Active

 Kontena scheduler can assign tasks into any node marked as `active` availability. `active` is also the default state for all nodes.
-To re-activate a node use `kontena node availability xyz active`
+To re-activate a node use `kontena node update --availability active moby`

 #### Drain

 For a planned maintenance or node decommisioning it is a good idea to first drain the node so there are minimal disruptions on the services running.
-To drain the services from a node use `kontena node availability xyz drain`
+To drain the services from a node use `kontena node update --availability drain moby`

 Node draining means that all the stateless services will be re-scheduled immediately out from the node.
 Any stateful services running on that node will be stopped.

-Once the maintenance is over and a node can be put back to work it can be put into active state using `kontena node availability xyz dactive` command.
+Once the maintenance is over and a node can be put back to work it can be put into active state using `kontena node update --availability active moby` command.
 This marks the node back in a `active` state where it will get new deployments as Kontena scheduler will see this node back in the available nodes list.

 ### Decomissioning nodes